 REGULATORY INVESTIGATIONS AND ADVICE

-We act for partners who are the subject of regulatory investigations by the SRA, and recognise the need to deal with such matters discretely and in a way which minimises, as far as possible, the stress that inevitably accompanies such investigations.
+We act for partners who are the subject of regulatory investigations by the SRA, and recognise the need to deal with such matters discreetly and in a way which minimises, as far as possible, the stress that inevitably accompanies such investigations.
+We have had a number of recent instructions arising from allegations of sexual misconduct, and have experience of working with PR Consultants where necessary where it appears that allegations may come into the public domain.

 We have experience of negotiating regulatory settlement agreements with the SRA, including in cases where serious allegations have been made.
 We can advise on all aspects of such investigations, including the application of legal professional privilege, and the obligation to co-operate with the regulator and respond to requests to attend interviews and/or produce documents.